surftrips.co

 Frequently asked

-El Brusco is a beach break suited for intermediate to advanced surfers.
+El Brusco is a beach bottom, fast hollow beach break peaks with tube sections, break suited for intermediate through advanced surfers.

 El Brusco